prefix-dev/rattler-build/docs/tutorials/cpp.md

  └─ @rpath/libcairo.2.dylib
 ```

-rattler-build performs these checks to make sure that:
+`rattler-build` performs these checks to make sure that:

 1. All shared libraries that are linked against are present in the run
    dependencies.
 If you link against a library that is not explicitly mentioned
    in your recipe, you will get an "overlinking" warning.
 2. You don't require any packages in host that you are _not_ linking against.
-If this is the case, you
-   will get an "overdepending" warning.
+   this is the case, you will get an "overdepending" warning.